Personal accident insurance can be provided in two ways:

 We will look at the circumstances of each individual case to decide how far we think the accident contributed to the death or bodily injury that is being claimed for.
-We will consider whether the accident alone would have resulted in the death or bodily injury.
+So we will consider whether the accident alone would have resulted in the death or bodily injury.

-We are unlikely to decide that it is reasonable for a business to avoid liability for a claim just because there were contributory causes in addition to the accident.
-If we think this is likely, we may tell the business to pay the claim.
-However, we may not uphold a complaint if we are not persuaded that the accident was a significant contributing factor.
+We are unlikely to decide that it is reasonable for a business to totally avoid liability for a claim just because there were contributory causes in addition to the accident.
+But we might not uphold a complaint if we do not think that the accident was a significant contributing factor.

 For example, it might have been likely that a consumer with arthritis would become permanently and totally disabled within ten years because of the condition.
 But an accident may have brought the effects forward so the consumer immediately became permanently and totally disabled.